Chickfield, Mrs

 According to the NORWICH CHRONICLE, Hubard arrived at Critchfield's Market Place address in the second week of January 1823, before moving on at the end of March.

 Three NORWICH CHRONICLE advertisements pertinent to Hubard and Critchfield are recorded in McKechnie's entry on William James Hubard.
-However, an editorial from the same newspaper of the 25th of January 1823, unrecorded by McKechnie, is worth reproducing. "...Young Hubard seems to draw en masse rank, talent and beauty.
+However, an editorial from the same newspaper of 25th January 1823, unrecorded by McKechnie, is worth reproducing. "...Young Hubard seems to draw en masse rank, talent and beauty.
 MR. CRITCHFIELD'S has become the grand emporium of amusement and is thronged from morning till night...".

-Doubtless Critchfield's business profited by the patronage bestowed on Master Hubard and his talismanic scissors.
+Doubtless Critchfield's business profited by the patronage bestowed on Master Hubard and his "talismanic" scissors.
 However, as no advertisements by Critchfield offering profile likenesses have been traced, it seems unlikely he ever produced silhouettes himself.

 Revised 27 October 2022 (Brian Wellings)